francisco-rodriguez-cuenca/reinforcement_learning_tracker/20230416/EmpiricalDesign.md

 * In an observational study, the experimenters do not attempt to control the outcome of the study.
   * Classic example: "bake_off"-style, where several baseline algorithms are tested along several baseline environments.
-* Because much of RL research occurs in determiniistic simulation, we can lose sight of our goal as empiricists.
+* Because much of RL research occurs in deterministic simulation, we can lose sight of our goal as empiricists.
 * Goals:
   * Evaluate the quality of a policy through the use of a value function for an specific agent
   * Repeated trials to understand performance accross multiple agents of a given algorithm, environment and experimental setup